lobocv/Evolve/README.md

 #### Discrete Non-Binary (DNB) Traits

-If P is the number of phenotypes for a DNB trait, and N is the number of genes that describe the trait, then N = k*P for k > 0.
-Then each gene in the trait describes a vector (phenovector) in the P dimensional phenospace.
-The two alleles of the gene are anti-phenovectors with respect to one another, in other words Phenovector A = - Phenovector a.
-The phenovectors must be normalized and evenly spaced throughout the phenospace in order to minimize bias towards a particular phenotype.
+If P is the number of phenotypes for a DNB trait, and N is the number of genes that describe the trait, then there are N gene vectors that spans the P dimensional phenospace of the DNB trait.
+The two alleles of each gene in the trait are anti-genevectors with respect to one another, in other words genevector A = -genevector a.
+The genevectors must be normalized and evenly spaced throughout the phenospace in order to minimize bias towards a particular phenotype.
-The value of the DNB trait is then found by summing all the phenovectors in the genome and projecting it along the eigen-vectors of the phenospace.
+In general, it is hard to evenly distribute an arbitrary number of genevectors throughout any phenospace larger than 2 dimensions so a basic approach of randomizing the genevectors is taken instead.
+The value of the DNB trait is then found by summing all the genevectors in the genome and projecting it along the eigen-vectors (phenovectors) of the phenospace.
 The largest projection determines the phenotype.

 Examples
 ---------------------------